-Emma Cathy (‘EmC’) decided to take her Stevenson experience a step further by trying something new.
-She met with the director of music, Mark Lortz, and decided to learn a brand new instrument--baritone--despite never playing a brass instrument otherwise.
+Emma Cathy (“EmC”) decided to take her Stevenson experience a step further by trying something new.
+She met with Stevenson’s Director of Music, Mark Lortz, and decided to learn a brand new instrument—baritone—despite never playing a brass instrument before.

 “There aren’t many college-level music departments that allow you to come in and work your way up, but Stevenson has encouraged me to grow throughout my entire experience,” she explained.
-Through personalized lessons, enjoyable but structured rehearsals, and the ability to grow with such a diverse group of people, she was able to quickly learn the instrument and fully participate in the ensemble.
+Through personalized lessons and the ability to grow with such a diverse group of people, she was able to quickly learn the instrument and fully participate in the ensemble.

 Over time, other ensembles were added to her schedule.
-She currently plays euphonium/baritone for the Stevenson University Marching, Pep, and Concert Bands, viola for the Greenspring Valley Orchestra, sings tenor for the University Singers, and also sings tenor in All Natural, Stevenson’s A Cappella Group.
+She currently plays euphonium/baritone for the Stevenson University Marching, Pep, and Concert Bands; viola for the Greenspring Valley Orchestra; and sings tenor for the University Singers and in All Natural, Stevenson’s A Cappella Group.

-For her senior year, EmC has been promoted to the position of drum major in the marching band, filling an essential role in the student leadership team.
+For her senior year, EmC has been promoted to the position of drum major in the Marching Band, filling an essential role in the student leadership team.
 In this role, she will serve as the band’s primary conductor, while also directing and encouraging the ensemble members to succeed.
-Throughout her time here, she has been gradually promoted within the leadership team, serving as the low brass section leader during her sophomore year, and field commander during her third season.
+Throughout her time here, she has been gradually promoted, serving as the low brass section leader during her sophomore year and field commander during her third season.

 “It’s fascinating to think that, at the start of my freshman year, I came in to this program with no marching or brass experience,” she says.
 “I wouldn’t have made it this far, though, without the support and encouragement of every person in the program, and within the larger Stevenson community.”